verbose-void/PAGNNs/README.md

 ## How do PAGNNs train?
 - After extracting our predicted values in the previous section, we can calculate the loss.
 PyTorch makes this very easy as it builds a dynamic compute graph that allows us to backpropagate the error.
 Then, we simply call the optimizer's step function!

+**Note: In the current state of the repository, PAGNNs are fully dense.
+I hypothesize that significantly large, but also sparse PAGNNs can perform significantly better.**

 ## Environment Setup: